AmonteCrawleyIT1025/AmonteCrawleyIT1025/Lab5/readme.md

 A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets.

 I typed a message in the "Polyalphabetic Exploration" box as well as a shift word.
 The results I got were a encrypted and decrypted message.

+# Brute-Force
+A brute-force attack is a trial-and-error method used by application programs to decode login information and encryption keys to use them to gain unauthorized access to systems.
+It relates with Kerckhoffs’s principle because it is a concept that a Cryptographic system should be designed to be secure, even if all its details, except for the key, are publicly known.